-The Block Erase commands adhere to the following programming restrictions.
 The following events can cause the block erase operation to be aborted.
 If any of these events occur, the WEL bit in Status Register 1 is reset back to the logic '0' state.

-- The CS pin must be deasserted on a byte boundary (multiples of eight bits).
+- The $\overline{\text{CS}}$ pin must be deasserted on a byte boundary (multiples of eight bits).
 Otherwise, the device aborts the operation and no erase operation is performed. - Despite the lower order address bits not being decoded by the device, the complete three address bytes must still be clocked into the device before the CS pin is deasserted.
-If the address is incomplete, the operation is aborted. - If the memory is in the protected state, the Block Erase command cannot be executed and the device returns to the idle state once the $\overline{\text{CS}}$ pin has been deasserted.
+If the address is incomplete, the operation is aborted. - If the memory is in the protected state, the Block Erase command cannot be executed and the device returns to the idle state once the CS pin has been deasserted.

 The device incorporates an intelligent erase algorithm that can detect when a byte location fails to erase properly.
 If an erase error occurs, it is indicated by the EE and PE bits in Status Register 4.
-See Section 5.6, Status Register 4 for more information.
+See Section 6.6, Status Register 4 for more information.

-6.7 Chip Erase (60h, C7h)
+7.6 Chip Erase (60h, C7h)